talemache/Software-Engineering/README.md

 ```

 ## Maintance:
-NEVER COMMIT OOZero/instance/config.py to the repository.
-This file will contain the secret keys.
+NEVER COMMIT THE CONTENTES OF ./instance/ to the repository.
+This directory contains the secret keys and other deployment spcific infomation.
+To obtain this directory please ask.

 ## Positions: